 A Brief History of Beechen Cliff Methodist Church.
 Beechen Cliff Methodist Church was built in 1906 to service the spiritual needs of the new Poet’s Corner housing developments.
 But Bath has had a close association with the development of Methodism since its 18th century founding.
 Read a brief history of Bath Methodism and its development through to the 20th century, as well as the story of Beechen Cliff Church.

 Occupations of an Edwardian Suburb The 1911 census has allowed a detailed investigation into the social and occupational background of Poet’s Corner.
 Read Richard William’s description of his findings so far, including some of the more unusual occupations of the new inhabitants.
 Richard’s website can be found at Bear Flat 1911 Census.

 Convivial Order of Bears We are very pleased to have heard from Christine Ashworth who sent us some information on a little known Bear Flat charitable society that operated out of the Bear Inn, Bear Flat.
 This article derives from Christine’s information and contemporary newspaper articles.

-A History of 131 Wellsway Mervyn Heard, a member of the Bear Flat Hisory Group, lives at the highly distinctive bungalow that is 131 Wellsway.
-His research into the building’s past not only sheds light on its original purpose (nothing to do with trams!) but also on its association with one of Bath’s fascinating 19th century inhabitants.
+A History of 131 Wellsway The history of the highly distinctive bungalow that is 131 Wellsway sheds light not only on its original purpose (nothing to do with trams!) but also on its association with one of Bath’s fascinating 19th century inhabitants.